Milburn: “It’s all our old experiences and knowledge combining”

 I think we’ve done well to compromise between what people might want and what we want to do from a creative perspective.

-At some point in life you will more than likely be privy to a ‘Sheffield music moment’, a specific experience or moment in time which gives a measure of how much a band or musician means to the city’s people.
-I find they are handy pieces of evidence when it comes to separating the wealth of good local bands to those you could get away with describing as iconic.
+At some point in life you will more than likely be privy to a ‘Sheffield music moment’, a specific experience which gives a measure of how much a band or musician means to the city’s people.
+I find they are handy pieces of evidence when it comes to separating the wealth of good local bands to those you could get away with describing as “iconic”.

 For me, a Sheffield music moment is the instant swamping of wedding dancefloors during the opening chords of ‘Common People’, how couples instinctively nudge a little bit closer when they hear ‘Coles Corner’, and the way tipsy middle-aged women dance to Human League records on a Saturday night.
 It’s a special thing, that’s for sure, and pretty damn charming when you notice it going on.